England fan Rob Lewis finally heading home after 14 months in Sri Lanka - The Courier

 “It’s just been the normal for so long, it’s been the accepted normal that I’ve just been living in Sri Lanka for a while, and then coming home as being fairly quick,” he said.

-Mr Lewis is hoping to be out of quarantine in time to make it to England’s second Test against New Zealand in Birmingham, which starts later this month.
+Lewis is hoping to be out of quarantine in time to make it to England’s second Test against New Zealand at Edgbaston, which gets under way next week.

 “Fingers crossed I’ll be with the Barmy Army singing Jerusalem at Edgbaston on June 10,” he said.